 Music with no lyrics works best

-Study after study have concluded the same thing: listening to music with lyrics will distract you from studying.
-Especially with regard to anything language based (i.e. reading and writing).
+Study after study has concluded the same thing: listening to music with lyrics will distract you from studying.
+Especially with regard to anything language-based (i.e. reading and writing).

 Beyoncé is without a doubt one of the most popular musicians of our time, and her music is great for motivating you to keep going.
 The problem is that it is also incredibly hard to not sing along with her (in your head or out loud).
 This means that your concentration will be split between rocking out to some amazing vocals, imagining you’re her backup dancer (oh…only me?), and what you’re actually trying to focus on.